 - Learn proper preparation techniques and indicators of ripeness for fresh foods like produce.
 This helps maintain product integrity and allows you to get the most value for your dollar spent.

 - The iPick Produce App available for iPhones is a great resource to check while you are in the market.

 Keep food fresh.

 - Learn to properly store foods so that they keep longer.
-Check out these guides on storing fruits and vegetables from The Kitchn and UC Davis.
+Check out these guides on storing fruits and vegetables from UC Davis.